 Standard Kitchens hires quality designers and trains them in proper kitchen design with an emphasis on being able to design a kitchen that fits the life style of the client rather than simply designing a kitchen to fit the space available.

 You are a big part of this team.
-And it is your responsibility to become an astute shopper for this important purchase.
-Your final product (your dream kitchen) and the total kitchen remodeling experience will be enhanced if you invest a little time in educating yourself and planning your project.
+It is your responsibility to become an astute shopper for this important purchase.
+The total kitchen remodeling experience will be enhanced if you invest a little time in educating yourself and planning your project.
 Standard Kitchens can assist you with this.
-Through our interviewing process when you first visit one of our showrooms, the designer will be able to incorporate your wants and needs into your kitchen design.
+Through our interviewing process when you first visit one of our showrooms, the designer will be able to incorporate your wants and needs into your kitchen design..

 So, don’t be a passive consumer, take the time to do some thinking about what you want your kitchen to look like and how you are going to use your kitchen.
 The more we know about your wants and needs, the better we can tailor the design for you.